-There are 3 documents that must be submitted in order to begin the process of becoming a Merit Badge Counselor.
-The position of Merit Badge Counselor does NOT require an application fee.
+Three (3) documents must be submitted in order to begin the process of becoming a Merit Badge Counselor.
+The position (code 42) of Merit Badge Counselor does NOT require an application fee.

 Please remember to sign the page that asks:

 My signature below indicates that I have read, understand, and accept the accompanying disclosures and acknowledgments.